 - You will note that some models remained available unusually long.
 In some cases this would be because they could slot into the new lineup easily (like Perfection 2400 between 3170 and 1670, or 4490 below the V500 before the V300 came out), but there also were some that I believe to be related to getting some more mileage out of a case style running out – like the 1640SU whose non-Photo versions continued to be available for two more years, or the 2400, or the 4490.

 - There seem to be three distinct lines as far as command language goes:

-- The higher-end models use ESC/I-B8 or -B7 (-B6 in very old ones). (-Ax was found in monochrome scanners, I think.)
+- The higher-end models of interest generally use ESC/I at -B8 or -B7 level (-B6, -B5, -B4 and -B3 are found on '90s museum pieces only). (-Ax was found in monochrome scanners, I think.)
 These work with SANE in Linux out of the box (well, usually…).
-The Russian Epson support website has command specs for both '90s models and the Perfection 1200.
+You can still find command specs for both '90s models (up to -B5) and the Perfection 1200 (-B7) on the interwebs.